Periodontal Tooth Scaling in Long Island

 At Dr. Scharf’s office, we provide a variety of periodontal procedures to our patients.
 We strive to provide high-quality work that our patients can trust.
 We know that each of our patients is an individual with different needs and concerns, so we always take this into account at every appointment.
 Our team works with you to figure out the best choices for your personal oral hygiene.
 We will listen to your needs and concerns and help you make a plan.

 We are also invested in educating our patients on the importance and relevance of different dental procedures.
 Many of our patients have questions about certain procedures such as what they are, how they are performed, and how they can be helpful.
 One of the services we provide is known as periodontal tooth scaling.
 Dr. Scharf can offer periodontal tooth scaling and periodontal root planing to patients.
-If you have ever wondered about this non-surgical technique and how it could help you, this article goes into those details.
+If you have ever wondered about this non-surgical treatment and how it could help you, this article goes into those details.
 We offer gum scaling in Long Island as well as many other services.

 What are these procedures?